 Many people who are arrested instinctively feel that if they can just explain their side of things or provide an appropriate justification for their action, they will not be arrested and charged with a drug crime.
 This false assumption is based on a misconception about why police officers interview (interrogate) suspects.
 The primary purpose of a law enforcement interview is to obtain information that may provide probable cause for an arrest or probable cause to conduct a search of the arrestee’s home or other property.
 In other words, the officer is hoping you will supply the necessary evidence to justify a lawful arrest and facilitate an effective prosecution.

 If you don’t know it already, police officers are not your friend and will never be your friend.
-If you are reading this article, you are a long way from the time in elementary school where the teacher explained how police can be your friend.
+If you are reading this article, you are a long way from the time in elementary school when the teacher explained how police can be your friend.
 In any investigation, arrest, or any other type of detention – the police have one goal and only one goal: to make the arrest “stick.”
 They are not looking for ways to feel sorry for you.
 They are not looking for reasons you are a good person.
 There is absolutely no up side to explaining your story.
-But there are many, many down sides.
+But there are many, many downsides.

-Although there are many popular televisions shows and movies that depict officers indicating that the best way to improve one’s situation is to talk to the police.
-The reality is that this is a fact finding enterprise for the police so you are helping the officer if you discuss the case without your Florida criminal defense attorney.
+Although there are many popular television shows and movies that depict officers indicating that the best way to improve one’s situation is to talk to the police.
+The reality is that this is a fact-finding enterprise for the police so you are helping the officer if you discuss the case without your Florida criminal defense attorney.
 Police, detectives and other law enforcement officers typically have specialized training and extensive experience conducting interrogations so you are at a distinct disadvantage when you attempt to handle such an interview without legal advice.
 Further, officers sometimes push the legal limits during such interrogations, but this can be difficult to prove if it becomes a matter of your word against that of the law enforcement officer.

 A common mistake made by those arrested for Florida drug offenses is to presume that the information discussed cannot be used in a criminal trial because the arrestee has not been Mirandized.
 However, there is no requirement that all statements by a suspect follow a Miranda warning.
 Law enforcement officers are only required to issue a Miranda warning if you are “in custody.”
 In simple terms, this means that a reasonable person would not think that he or she is free to leave.
 Because you have both the constitutional right to have counsel present during questioning and to remain silent (also referred to as the “right against self-incrimination”), most Florida criminal defense attorneys will recommend that you clearly and repeated articulate both requests.

 Because a person receives the protection of Miranda rights once an individual is in custody, you might want to ask whether you are free to leave or whether you are under arrest.
-If the officer indicates that you can leave, you should do so and promptly contact a our office.
+If the officer indicates that you can leave, you should do so and promptly contact our office.
 If the officer says you are not free to leave, then you need to again articulate that you do not want to answer any questions until you have an attorney with you during the interview.

 Whether you have been formally arrested and charged with a drug crime in Florida or you are merely the subject of an investigation, the police are counting on the fact that you will forgo your right to counsel and against self-incrimination so that they can obtain valuable evidence.
 Officers frequently delay giving a Miranda warning until they have no choice because of concerns that a suspect will exercise these powerful rights and refuse to provide useful information.